liflab/beepbeep-3-book/markdown/use-cases/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/stockticker/SnapshotQuery.java#L36)

-A refinement of the snapshot query is the landmark query, which returns only events that satisfy some criterion, such as:
+A refinement of the snapshot query is the  <!--\index{landmark query} \textbf{landmark query}-->**landmark query**<!--/i-->, which returns only events that satisfy some criterion, such as:

 - Select all the days after the tenth trading day, on which the closing price of MSFT has been greater than $50.

 This simple query highlights the fact that, in online processing, outputting a tuple may require waiting until more of the input trace is made available —and that waiting time is not necessarily bounded.
 In the worst case, MSFT may be the last stock symbol for which the price is known on a given day, and all events of that day must somehow be retained before knowing if they must be output in the result or discarded.

-We shall divide this query in two parts.
+We shall divide this query into two parts.
 The first part groups all events of the same day into an array, and can be illustrated as follows:

 ![Landmark query, part one](LandmarkQuery-1.png)

 First, events whose timestamp value is lower than 100 are filtered out from the output.
+Then, a copy of the resulting stream is sent as into the data pipe of a `Pack` processor.
+Two other copies of the stream are also created; one is delayed by one event, and the timestamp in events of these two copies is then fetched and compared.
+The end result is a stream that contains the value `false` if an event has the same timestamp as the previous one, and `false` otherwise.
+A single `false` event is inserted at the beginning of this stream, using an instance of the `Insert` processor.
+The resulting stream is sent to the control pipe of the `Pack` processor.
+This corresponds to the following code snippet:

 ``` java
 TickerFeed feed = new TickerFeed(10, 20);